Ctenophora: Colors and bioluminescence

+scattering of light as the combs move.
+The iridescence shifts through the visible spectrum as the cilia beat, and has a structural, rather than pigmentary, origin.
+Research by Welch, Vigneron and Parker established that the cilia of the comb plates in Beroe cucumis form a two-dimensional photonic crystal, in which their regular periodic packing at the nanoscale causes constructive interference of light across a broad range of wavelengths.
+The high refractive index of the surrounding seawater broadens this effect relative to what would be observed in air, enriching the iridescent display.

 When some species, including Bathyctena chuni, Euplokamis stationis and Eurhamphaea vexilligera, are disturbed, they produce secretions (ink) that luminesce at much the same wavelengths as their bodies.
 Juveniles will luminesce more brightly in relation to their body size than adults, whose luminescence is diffused over their bodies.
 Detailed statistical investigation has not suggested the function of ctenophores' bioluminescence nor produced any correlation between its exact color and any aspect of the animals' environments, such as depth or whether they live in coastal or mid-ocean waters.

 In ctenophores, bioluminescence is caused by the activation of calcium-activated proteins named photoproteins in cells called photocytes, which are often confined to the meridional canals that underlie the eight comb rows.
 In the genome of Mnemiopsis leidyi ten genes encode photoproteins.
 These genes are co-expressed with opsin genes in the developing photocytes of Mnemiopsis leidyi, raising the possibility that light production and light detection may be working together in these animals.